 Students specialising in children's, youth or sports ministry, study for the BA (Hons) in Theology, Ministry and Mission, by attending teaching in Cambridge, six times over a year.
 Each block of teaching is for one week.

 The teaching weeks are timetabled in September, October, January, February, April and June.
-Download the timetable and module choices (pdf).
+Download the timetable (pdf).

-After lunch, students may attend further lectures (Monday and Tuesday), have free time (Wednesday), join their Ministerial Practice Groups (Thursday) or a listen to visiting speaker (Friday).
-Evenings are generally free to study or socialise as you choose, with the exception of Thursday, where we join together for communion at 5:30pm.
+Evenings are free to study or socialise as you choose, with the exception of Thursday evening on the longer teaching weeks, when we join together for communion at 5:30pm.